knmlprz/WildGuard/README.md

 --[EN]--

-Wild Guard is a system analysing date from drones (termal, visual and amount of CO2 in the air) and date from satellite (weather).
+Wild Guard is a system analysing data from drones (thermal, visual and amount of CO2 in the air) and data from satellite (weather).
 Then processed through AI model (the model was trained on date before, during and after fire).
 The purpose of the system is to assess the fire risk and predict the direction of fire spread.